Personalized & Comfortable Dental Care, with offices in Idaho Falls, Rexburg and Arco.

 • Ultimately allowing you to develop the sense of control you need to reduce automatic anxiety responses.

-If overcoming these anxieties is too overwhelming to handle all at once, it may be suggested that you use an anti-anxiety medication when visiting your dentsit.
+If overcoming these anxieties is too overwhelming to handle all at once, it may be suggested that you use an anti-anxiety medication when visiting your dentist.
 These oral sedatives or “anxiolytics” (dissolve anxiety) are administered by mouth (orally) to help transition you from anxiety to comfortable dental procedures.

 Anxiety Just Melts Away